Your money-making expert. Financial journalist, TV and radio personality.

+What questions do you have about your tax return?
+Does a Self Assessment tax return even apply to you?
 What’s the secret to getting the entire experience over with quickly?

+If you’re agonising over these questions, then you’ve come to the right place.
 We’ve put together the definitive guide to filing your tax return on time.

 It might not be fun, but if you’re self-employed then it’s got to be done.
 You may even find you’re due a refund!

 Self Assessment is a system for working out and paying tax on your income, operated by HMRC (HM Revenue & Customs – formerly known as the Inland Revenue).
 You only need to do a Self Assessment form if you do not pay tax on your salary through PAYE.
 Self

 There are several reasons why Self Assessment may apply to you.
 Here are the main ones:

 For many people, their first brush with Self Assessment will be when they become self-employed.
 If you’re about to take that step, this guide from GOV.UK should point you in the right direction.
 Alternatively check out our article 9 tips to maintain positive cash flow for your freelance business.

 Before you begin, gather all the paperwork you need.
 You don’t want to get three-quarters of the way through to discover that you’ve lost a crucial piece of data.
 This will most certainly try your patience!

 And apart from anything else, if you’re required to fill in a tax return, keeping your paperwork up-to-date is actually a legal requirement.
 You’re required to keep a record of your income (and any capital gains) for at least 22 months after the end of the tax year.